bluerogue251/DBSubsetter/README.md

 ## Supported Databases

-DBSubsetter has only been tested against recent versions of PostgreSQL.
-Support for MySQL, Oracle, and SQL Server is coming soon.
+DBSubsetter has been tested against recent versions of PostgreSQL and MySQL.

+Feel free to open a GitHub ticket if you would like the project to support another database vendor.

-## Download / installation / usage
+## Download / Installation / Usage

 Load the empty table structure from your "origin" database into your "target".
 No foreign keys or indices should be in the "target" db yet: